U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 ### Email dashboard page

-1. Log in as a super-admin and change role to `ADMIN`
+1. Log in as a super-admin and change role to "admin"

 2. Navigate to http://localhost:8181/emaildashboard